hudson-gore/24F-Project/README.md

-# Fall 2024 CS 3200 Project Template Repository
+# Fall 2024 CS 3200 Project - NetWorkHub SQL Samurai

 ## Current Project Components

 Currently, there are three major components which will each run in their own Docker Containers: